Citrinate/BoosterManager/BoosterManager/Docs/InventoryHistory.md

 >
 > Name | Required | Description
 > --- | --- | ---
-> `ajax`|No|With this parameter set to anything, Steam will return the inventory history page as a JSON object
+> `ajax`|No|With this parameter set to anything other than `0`, Steam will return the inventory history page as a JSON object described below
 > `app[]`|No|Filters the history to only include events belonging to the specified `appID`.
 This parameter can be used multiple times to filter for multiple apps.
 > `cursor[time]`|No|Unix timestamp.
 Filters the history to only show events older than the specified time.
 > `cursor[time_frac]`|No|A whole number representing the fractional part of `cursor[time]`, giving it greater precision.
 Allows for 9 digits of precision, although only the first 3 seem to be used.